This page provides information and updates about access to services at the Women's and Children's Hospital during the COVID-19 pandemic.

 - undertaken a COVID-19 test and are awaiting the test results, unless this was a routine COVID-19 test required to be undertaken due to cross-border travel or employment.

-The following visitor limits currently apply.
+The following visitor limits apply from Thursday, 19 January 2022.

 - Outpatients and Emergency – a maximum of one individual per person only may accompany a patient to an Emergency Department or a hospital-based outpatient appointment provided physical distancing can be maintained.
-LHN’s will have oversight of this for compliance with physical distancing.

 For general information on visiting public hospitals in SA, please go to: